1983 Chicago mayoral election: Results

 The election was held on Tuesday, February 22, 1983.
+1.2 million Chicagoans went to polls to cast their ballot, noted then as the largest turnout since 25 years earlier in 1958.
 Turnout was 77.5%.
 Washington received 36.3% of the citywide vote and roughly 80% of the African-American vote.
-1.2 million Chicagoans went to polls to cast their ballot, noted then as the largest turnout since 25 years earlier in 1958.
 Mayor Byrne had 33.6% of the citywide vote and Daley came in third place with 29.7%.
 The election saw a record-setting 69% of registered African-American voter turnout.
+Professor Paul Green would later say that Daley was not adequately prepared to run in 1983, lacking an efficient political organization, significant political experience, and lacking an understanding of the issues and demographics of the city.